 In its work, CALPER has focused on supporting language education through

 • developing innovative teaching materials,

 • conducting critical research to inform teaching practice,

 • creating online professional development resources, and

-CALPER’s 2018-2022 projects are carried out by a team of project coordinators from The Pennsylvania State University, the University of Pittsburgh, the California State University Channel Islands, Delaware State University, the University of Oklahoma, University of Cincinnati, and the DLIFLC at Monterey.
+CALPER’s 2022-2026 projects are carried out by a team of project coordinators from The Pennsylvania State University, The University of Texas at San Antonio, the University of Pittsburgh, Delaware State University, Michigan State University, The Ohio State University, and West Chester University.